Updated September 27, 2021

 I start with the UK regulations; Canada requirements are at the end and are easy as it is on France’s Green list.

 PLEASE NOTE: The status of the USA has changed.
-For France, and many other European countries, you have to be vaccinated to enter France though you can enter France if you follow certain rules (see below under USA rules).
+For France, and many other European countries, you have to be vaccinated to enter France though you can enter France if you follow certain rules (see below under Rules for USA citizens for entering France).

 Before you Travel: